zshanahmed/Communication-Assistant-for-Hearing-Impaired/README.md

 To have communication on different devices between the hearing impaired person and the normal person we followed a client-server protocol to establish the corresponding system.

 ## Usage
+1. Configure your favorite IDE with OpenCv.
+We used Visual studio and the information about its configuration can be found [here](https://docs.opencv.org/2.4/doc/tutorials/introduction/windows_visual_studio_Opencv/windows_visual_studio_Opencv.html).
+For our project we used OpenCv 2.4.10
+2. After successfully setting up path of open-cv libraries in your project.
+Compile and run the code named 'Hearing-Impaired-Person.cpp'.
+We are assuming that Hearing Impaired Person is working as Server in this Client-Server Architecture
+3. The server will be waiting for incoming connections.
+Compile and Run the code named 'Normal-Person.cpp'
+4. **Be sure that you have classification.xml and dictionary.yml files in your project folder**